By Fernando O

 Step 1

 In a large bowl, add the soft (room temperature) butter and the sugar, and beat together with a pastry whisk until you get a creamy homogeneous mix.
-You can also do this step in a mixer with a beater attachment, but I prefer hand mixing it to minimise the heat added to the the dough.
+You can also do this step in a mixer with a beater attachment, but I prefer hand mixing it to minimise the heat added to the dough.

 Step 2